Bevy Tutorial: Pong

 .
 We are saying grab all the public constants, functions, etc from bevy::prelude

-and make them available in our own script.
+and make them available at the top level of our own script.

 statements each specifying a different part of the library to import.